pagliaresbcc/lecture_merge_conflicts/README.md

 # lecture_merge_conflicts
-Demo repository to demonstrate how to address merge with conflicts in GitHub
+(I modified this line to simulate a conflict) Demo repository to demonstrate how to address merge with conflicts in GitHub